zowe/community/Technical-Steering-Committee/principles.md

 **Principle:** Minimal Viable Governance

 We build only minimum necessary policies and governance and let the squads deliver the value in a way that fits them without endangering the whole project.

+## Decision made within the project are based on community feedback supported by objective data
+** Principle:** Agile and data driven

+We believe in development responding to change, done in collaboration with customers, always producing working software where individual and interactions are valued.
+We are also data-driven with respect to quality and performance metrics.